skip to main content

 Character: HARVEY (Harvey agent with local model) Model: llama3:latest (from scene description)

-Scenario 2: Harvey Forwarding to Routed Ollama
+Scenario 2: Harvey Routing to Remote Ollama

 RSDOIEL